tosdr/tosback-versions/TekSavvy/Privacy Policy.md

 COVID-19 Update
 ---------------

-TekSavvy is monitoring the COVID-19 situation carefully and adding network capacity to help our customers stay connected.
-Our team is here to help through self-serve in the MySavvy customer portal or by phone at 1-877-779-1575.
+TekSavvy is monitoring the COVID-19 situation carefully and working to help our customers stay connected.
+We are waiving overage charges for current customers on limited plans until January 31, 2021.
+Our team is here to help through self-serve in the MySavvy customer portal, or by phone at 1-877-779-1575.
 New customers may experience longer hardware delivery or installation timelines.
 Stay safe.
+Stay home.
 Stay healthy.

 [Login to MySavvy or register here](https://mysavvy.teksavvy.com/)